 It's important to have the factual arsenal at your fingertips before you pick up the phone, so do your homework.

 Research the deals and discounts Virgin and its competitors offer to act as a basis for negotiation.
-Our Digital TV Deals and Cheap Broadband guides have the best buys, and you can sign up to our weekly email to get the latest offers.
+Compare Broadband, Phone and TV deals to find the best buys, and you can sign up to our weekly email to get the latest offers.

 Freeview costs nothing for many people, comes with loads of channels, and if you mention it, it shows Virgin you know what you're talking about.